 The Schreibers have been regularly giving to Loyola since 1978.
 Among other gifts, in 2013, the Schreiber Family made the naming gift for the construction of the John and Kathy Schreiber Center, home to Loyola’s Quinlan School of Business on the Water Tower Campus.
 In 2015, the Schreibers extended their philanthropy to support the launch and ongoing success of Loyola’s Arrupe College, an associate’s degree program with strong support services that enables students to graduate with little to no debt and matriculate to four-year colleges and universities and/or enter the workforce.
 The Schreibers have also funded efforts to provide legal services for immigrants through Loyola’s Center for the Human Rights of Children (CHRC).

 About Loyola University Chicago

 Founded in 1870, Loyola University Chicago is one of the nation’s largest Jesuit, Catholic universities, with nearly 17,500 students.
-The University has four campuses: three in the greater Chicago area and one in Rome, Italy, as well as course locations in Saigon-Ho Chi Minh City, Vietnam, Vernon Hills, Illinois (Cuneo Mansion and Gardens), and a Retreat and Ecology Campus in Woodstock, Illinois.
+The University has four campuses: three in the greater Chicago area and one in Rome, Italy, as well as course locations in Vernon Hills, Illinois (Cuneo Mansion and Gardens), and a Retreat and Ecology Campus in Woodstock, Illinois.
 The University features 15 schools, colleges, and institutes.
 Ranked a top national university by U.S. News & World Report, Loyola is also among a select group of universities recognized for community service and engagement by prestigious national organizations including AmeriCorps and the Carnegie Foundation.
 To learn more about Loyola, visit LUC.edu or follow us on Twitter via @LoyolaChicago.